EnterpriseDB/tpa/RELNOTES.md

   (VMs provisioned with Vagrant can still be used as bare instances in TPAexec if required; existing Vagrantfiles will also continue to work)

+- Introduce alpha support for Postgres Enterprise Manager (PEM)

+  (Not recommended for production deployments yet)

+### Minor changes

+- Set default compaction configuration for etcd keyspace to keep 10(ten) revisions

+  Earlier versions did not set default compaction settings.
+Since etcd keeps an exact history of its keyspace, this history should be periodically compacted to avoid performance degradation and eventual storage space exhaustion

+- Ensure that etcd restart happens on one instance at a time

+  (When an etcd cluster is already serving as the consensus layer for HARP, we can't afford to restart etcd on all instances simultaneously, because that will cause HARP to become unhappy and break routing)

+### Bugfixes

+- Correctly deprovision any internet gateway created along with a VPC for an AWS cluster (earlier, deprovision would fail when trying to remove the VPC)

 ## v22.12 (2022-04-08)